Stephen Dorril

 Stephen Dorril (born 17 July 1955) is a British academic, author, and journalist.
 He is a former senior lecturer in the journalism department of Huddersfield University and ex-director of the university's Oral History Unit.
 His books have mostly been about the UK's intelligence services.
-With Robin Ramsay, Dorril co-founded the magazine Lobster.
-He has appeared on radio and television as a specialist on the security and intelligence services.
-He is a consultant to BBC's Panorama programme.
-His first book Honeytrap, written with Anthony Summers about the Profumo affair, was one of the sources used for the film Scandal (1989).
+In 1983, Dorril co-founded the magazine Lobster with Robin Ramsay.
+He has been a consultant to BBC's Panorama programme.

 Career

 Dorril has appeared as a specialist and consultant regarding intelligence matters on several radio and television programs: Panorama, Media Show, Secret History, World at One, NBC News, Canadian television, History Channel, French television, and others.
-Dorril also served as a consultant on a forthcoming Channel Five series on the intelligence services.
+Dorril was due to serve as a consultant on a Channel Five series on the intelligence services.
+His first book Honeytrap, written with Anthony Summers about the Profumo affair, was one of the sources used for the film Scandal (1989).